1970s in music: Pop

 Elton John became the decade's biggest solo pop star, releasing diverse styles of music that ranged from ballads to arena rock; some his most popular songs included "Crocodile Rock", "Goodbye Yellow Brick Road", "Bennie and the Jets", "Philadelphia Freedom", and "Don't Go Breaking My Heart" (the latter a duet with Kiki Dee).
 Other European soft rock major artists of the decade included Cat Stevens, Fleetwood Mac, and Joan Armatrading.
 (See the country music section of this article for more about country music that crossed over onto the pop charts.)

 One of the biggest bands of the 1970s were the UKs Bee Gees who dominated the 1970s music scene having a string of number one hits and albums in the U.K. the U.S. and Europe they have generally been considered one of the most important acts of the 1970s, selling over 250 million albums worldwide to date.

 One of the most successful European groups of the decade, and one of the best-selling acts with 380 million records sold, was the quartet ABBA.
 The most successful Swedish group of all time, ABBA first found fame when they won the 1974 Eurovision Song Contest.
 They became one of the most widely known European groups ever, as well as Queen promo 1970s.
-"Waterloo", "Mamma Mia", "Take a Chance on Me", "Knowing Me, Knowing You", "Dancing Queen", and "The Winner Takes It All" are just some of ABBA's most popular and most successful songs.